apify/actor-scraper/docs/introduction/introduction.md

 ### [](#running-a-task) Running a task

 This takes you to the **Input and options** tab of the task configuration.
 Before we delve into the details, let's just see how the example works.
 There are already some pre-configured input values.
-It says that the task should visit `https://apify.com` and all its subpages, such as `https://apify.com/contact` and scrape some data using the provided **page function**, specifically the `<title>` of the page and its URL.
+It says that the task should visit **<https://apify.com>** and all its subpages, such as **<https://apify.com/contact>** and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.

 Scroll down to the **Performance and limits** section and set the **Max pages per run** option to **10**.
 This tells your task to finish after 10 pages have been visited.
 We don't need to crawl the whole domain just to see that the actor works.

-> This also helps with keeping your [compute unit](/actors/running/compute-units) (CU) consumption low.
+> This also helps with keeping your [compute unit](https://docs.apify.com/actors/running/compute-units) (CU) consumption low.
 Just to get an idea, our free plan includes 10 CUs and this run will consume about 0.04 CU, so you can run it 250 times a month for free.
 If you accidentally go over the limit, no worries, we won't charge you for it.
 You just won't be able to run more tasks that month.

 Now click **Save & Run**! *(in the bottom-left part of your screen)*